 - (a) Accessory Use or Structure.
 An accessory use or structure is a subordinate to the principal use of land and/or structure: - 1) whose use is customary in connection with the principal use of land and/or structure, and - 2) whose use is clearly incidental to the principal use of land and/or structure, and - 3) which is located on the same lot with the principal use of land and/or structure, and - 4) which does not constitute a conversion of the principal use of land and/or structure to one that is not permitted. - 5) No use that is prohibited shall be allowed as an accessory use. - (b) Dog Kennel: The keeping of more than three (3) dogs that are more than six (6) months old, for sale or boarding purposes. - (c) Drive-In Establishment: A commercial or mercantile establishment, whose business is transacted solely by window service and does not require entrance thereto. - (d) Drive-Through Window: A drive-through window is any use, whether referred to as a drive-through, drive-up, or take out which provides services directly to customers in an automobile or other vehicle from any window, counter or other appurtenance from the principal or an accessory building.
 Prior to service, the engine of the automobile or other vehicle customarily remains in operation.
-This term shall not include drive-in establishments as defined in Section 1.02(c). - (e) Dwelling: Any structure or building used in whole or in part for human habitation. - (f) Family: Any number of persons living together as a single housekeeping unit. - (g) Frontage: A continuous line measured along the front line and between the points of intersection of the side lot lines with the front lot line. - (h) Fur Farm: The keeping of carnivorous fur-bearing animals for commercial purposes. - (i) Junk Yards: Land or structure used primarily for the collecting, storage and sale of waste paper, rags, scrap metal or discarded material, or for collecting, dismantling, storage and salvaging of machinery or vehicles and for the sale of parts thereof. - (j) Lot: A single tract of land held in identical ownership throughout and defined by metes and bounds, or lot lines in a deed or conveyance or shown on a duly recorded plan. - (k) Multi-unit Dwelling: Any structure or building used in whole or in part to contain three or more housekeeping units.

-- (1) Non-conforming Use: A legally existing use, which does not conform to the zoning regulations for the district in which it is located. - (m) One-Family House: A detached dwelling intended and designed to be occupied by a single family. - (n) Race Track: A tract of land which is used for the purpose of auto racing, horse racing, or dog racing. - (o) Power Plants: Any building, structure, machinery, and associated equipment and facilities for the purpose of producing or generating electricity or power.
+This term shall not include drive-in establishments as defined in Section 1.02(c). - (e) Dwelling: Any structure or building used in whole or in part for human habitation. - (f) Family: Any number of persons living together as a single housekeeping unit. - (g) Frontage: A continuous line measured along the front line and between the points of intersection of the side lot lines with the front lot line. - (h) Fur Farm: The keeping of carnivorous fur-bearing animals for commercial purposes. - (i) Junk Yards: Land or structure used primarily for the collecting, storage and sale of waste paper, rags, scrap metal or discarded material, or for collecting, dismantling, storage and salvaging of machinery or vehicles and for the sale of parts thereof. - (j) Low Impact Development: Systems and practices that use or mimic natural processes that result in the infiltration, evapotranspiration or use of stormwater in order to protect water quality and associated aquatic habitat. - (k) Lot: A single tract of land held in identical ownership throughout and defined by metes and bounds, or lot lines in a deed or conveyance or shown on a duly recorded plan. - (l) Multi-unit Dwelling: Any structure or building used in whole or in part to contain three or more housekeeping units. - (m) Non-conforming Use: A legally existing use, which does not conform to the zoning regulations for the district in which it is located. - (n) One-Family House: A detached dwelling intended and designed to be occupied by a single family. - (o) Race Track: A tract of land which is used for the purpose of auto racing, horse racing, or dog racing. - (p) Power Plants: Any building, structure, machinery, and associated equipment and facilities for the purpose of producing or generating electricity or power.